 3:40PM A nun looking at the endless sea from from the backside of the Vivekananda Rock Memorial, trying to feel the power that Vivekananda might have felt, the time he meditated here.

 3:50PM Tourists exploring The Vivekananda Rock Memorial, in their own confused, but charming manner.

-4:00PM Long and tiring queues again, as people take their chances to board the next ferry from The Vivekananda Rock Memorial to mainland Kanyakumari.
+4:00PM Long and tiring queues again, as tourists waited to board the next ferry from The Vivekananda Rock Memorial to the mainland Kanyakumari.

 4:50PM Ferry taking people to and from The Vivekananda Rock Memorial and Thiruvalluvar Statue.
 The last ferry leaves at 5 pm, exactly when The Vivekananda Rock Memorial shutters its doors for the day.

 5:00PM A coconut seller peeling off its perfect skin.